callejover/tiger-LMS/README.md

 # Workflow:
 1. Always create a branch to work on!
+2. Name the branches with initials at the end of the name: "branchNameRE"
+3. When done with feature push and merge to github and resolve possible conflicts.
+4. camelCase in JavaScript and CSS/HTML-code
-2. When done for the day, push to github for backup if computer gets broken.
+5. When done for the day, push to github for backup if computer gets broken.
-3. When something is done or working push and merge to github and resolve possible conflicts.
+6. Commit message structure.
+    Exampel: "S1: Adds menu on top of page.
+Alla filer."
+	Syntax: <vilken story som jobbars på>: <Vad koden gör> <vilka filer> <om man jobbar flera än en så ska det antecknas också>

 # To do list (Tim & Robban):
-1. main.css
+1. Main.css
     index id:s to .class see comment in main.css.
 (Done)
 2. Side menu for features.html create structure.
 3. Pricing with info section.